We typically associate withdrawal symptoms with addiction to substances.

 This is essentially the same mechanism drugs use to make you feel good.

 What you see in gambling addiction is the effect of dopamine on its own.
 This is a real effect.

 Your brain doesn’t care whether the excess dopamine comes from cocaine or hitting 21 in blackjack.

-As with other addictions, how bad withdrawal symptoms are depends on how much you gambled and how long.
+As with other addictions, how bad withdrawal symptoms depend on how much you gambled and how long.

 Symptoms typically include irritability, restlessness, anxiety, and cravings.